 - If you used the [weaver_show_posts] shortcode, you want to search for “Weaver Show Posts” (used to be ATW Show posts), Download, Install AND Activate.

 And finally (and most importantly), get the Weaver II to Weaver Xtreme plugin.
-This plugin is NOT available from WordPress.org, but must be downloaded directly from the Weaver Xtreme Download Page.
+This plugin is available from the WordPress repository Weaver II to Xtreme Conversion Plugin.
 Click the previous link to download the plugin, then upload AND activate it from the Appearance > Plugins > Add New > Upload menu.
+(Note that even though the conversion plugin has not been updated recently, it still functions correctly and works with new versions of PHP and WordPress.)

 2) Converting Settings